Moshe Arens: Early life and education

 Arens was born in Kaunas, Lithuania, to a Jewish family.
 His father was an industrialist and his mother was a dentist.
 When he was a year old, his family moved to Riga, Latvia. where he attended elementary school.
 In 1939, Arens and his family emigrated to the United States, where his father had business interests.
 The family settled in New York City, where Arens attended George Washington High School.

-As a youth, Arens was a leader in the Betar youth movement.
-During World War II, Arens served in the United States Army Corps of Engineers as a technical sergeant.
-Following the Israeli Declaration of Independence in 1948, Arens immigrated to the new State of Israel and joined the Irgun, despite the opposition of his father.
-He was sent to North Africa (mostly Morocco and Algeria) and Europe to help local Jewish communities establish self-defense groups.
-In March 1949, he returned to Israel, and became a founding member of the Herut party, which had grown out of the Irgun.
-He worked as an engineer for an American company that designed water systems for Tel Aviv.
+Arens was a leader in the Betar youth movement, and during World War II served in the United States Army Corps of Engineers as a technical sergeant.
+Following the Israeli Declaration of Independence in 1948, Arens emigrated to Israel and joined the militant group Irgun.

-In 1951, he returned to the United States, and studied engineering at the Massachusetts Institute of Technology and aeronautical engineering at the California Institute of Technology where he was a student of Qian Xuesen, then worked for a time in the aircraft industry.
+In 1951, he returned to the United States, and studied engineering at the Massachusetts Institute of Technology and aeronautical engineering at the California Institute of Technology, where he was a student of Qian Xuesen.
+He then worked for a time in the aircraft industry.

 Academic and research career

 In 1957, Arens became professor of aeronautics at the Technion, serving in this position until 1962.
 After retiring from the government, he devoted himself to researching and commemorating the story of the Jewish Military Union (ŻZW), which fought alongside the better known Jewish Combat Organization (ŻOB) in the Warsaw Ghetto Uprising.
-Arens is the author of a number of articles on the revolt as well as a book, Flags over the Warsaw Ghetto, which has been published in Hebrew, Polish and English.
+Arens has written several articles and a book, Flags over the Warsaw Ghetto, on the revolt.
+The book has been published in Hebrew, Polish, and English.